Instructor & Leader Training Overview

 New Instructors/Leaders

-If you are interested in participating in the American Institute of Kenpo (AIK) Instructor and Leadership Training Program (ITP), and you believe you meet the requirements, please let the instructing staff at your school know.
+If you are interested in participating in the American Institute of Kenpo (AIK) Instructor and Leadership Training Program (ITP) and believe you meet the requirements, please inform the instructing staff at your school.
 An interview appointment will be scheduled with your School Manager to discuss your eligibility and the current needs of the school.

-If you are accepted into the ITP, you will need to fill out the appropriate registration form.
+Upon acceptance into the ITP, you will be required to complete and submit the appropriate registration form.

 Renewing Instructors/Leaders